mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 - Prefer to use the term **standard error** to denote the true variability of a statistic, computed as its standard deviation.

 See the colocated file `./Notation_Definitions.pdf`.

+## 2. Python Lab: `./lab/01_PythonLab.ipynb`

+This notebook summarizes some of the concepts contained in the python lab of the second* course.
+These are very basic things, although in the course they're introduced as intermediate.

+It is supposed that these concepts build up on the concepts introduced in the previous first course.

+Overview:

+1. Lists vs. Numpy Arrays
+2. Dictionaries
+3. Functions
+4. Lambda Functions
+5. Reading Help Files
+6. Assessment Code